-The Company sells specialty packaged branded Eat Smart® and private label fresh-cut vegetables and whole produce to retailers, club stores, and food service operators, primarily in the United States and Canada.
-The Company also sells premier specialty olive oils and wine vinegars under its O Olive Oil & Vinegar® ("O") brand to natural food, conventional grocery and mass retail stores primarily in the United States and Canada.
-The majority of Yucatan® and Cabo Fresh® branded guacamole and avocado products are sold in the U.S. grocery channel, but they are also sold in U.S. mass retail, Canadian grocery retail and foodservice channels.
+The Company sells specialty packaged branded Eat Smart[®] and private label fresh-cut vegetables and whole produce to retailers, club stores, and food service operators, primarily in the United States and Canada.
+The Company also sells premier specialty olive oils and wine vinegars under its O Olive Oil & Vinegar[®] ("O") brand to natural food, conventional grocery and mass retail stores primarily in the United States and Canada.
+The majority of Yucatan[®] and Cabo Fresh[®] branded guacamole and avocado products are sold in the U.S. grocery channel, but they are also sold in U.S. mass retail, Canadian grocery retail and foodservice channels.

-Landec's food company, Curation Foods, Inc. ("Curation Foods") serves as the corporate umbrella for a portfolio of four natural food brands, including the Company's flagship brand Eat Smart as well as three emerging natural food brands, consisting of O olive oil and vinegar products, and its two new brands, Yucatan and Cabo Fresh authentic guacamole and avocado products, acquired by the Company through the acquisition of Yucatan Foods on December 1, 2018.
+Landec sells its food products through its subsidiary, Curation Foods, Inc. ("Curation Foods"), which serves as the corporate umbrella for a portfolio of four natural food brands, including the Company's flagship brand Eat Smart as well as three emerging natural food brands, consisting of O olive oil and vinegar products, and its two new brands, Yucatan and Cabo Fresh authentic guacamole and avocado products, acquired by the Company through the acquisition of Yucatan Foods on December 1, 2018.
 O, Yucatan and Cabo Fresh are referred to collectively as "Emerging Brands".
 See Note 2 - Acquisitions for more details.

-The Company has two proprietary polymer technology platforms: 1) Intelimer® polymers, and 2) hyaluronan ("HA") biopolymers.
+The Company has two proprietary polymer technology platforms: 1) Intelimer[®] polymers, and 2) hyaluronan ("HA") biopolymers.

-The Company sells HA-based and non-HA biomaterials through its Lifecore Biomedical, Inc. ("Lifecore") subsidiary.
+The Company sells HA-based and non-HA biomaterials and related services through its Lifecore Biomedical, Inc. ("Lifecore") subsidiary, which are used for multiple applications, including the manufacture of pharmaceutical-grade sodium hyaluronate in bulk form as well as formulated and filled syringes and vials for injectable products.
 The Company's HA biopolymers and non-HA materials are proprietary in that they are specially formulated for specific customers to meet strict regulatory requirements.